lcaron/opal/README.md

 # Important Notice

-Most widgets of the Opal Project has been included into Eclipse Nebula ([https://www.eclipse.org/nebula/]).
+Most widgets of the Opal Project has been included into Eclipse Nebula (https://www.eclipse.org/nebula/).
 The next release (V1.0.9) will be the last one.
 It will fix issues #73, #74 and #75.

-If you want to open an issue, please fill a bug report in Eclipse Bugzilla : [https://bugs.eclipse.org/bugs/enter_bug.cgi?product=Nebula]
+If you want to open an issue, please fill a bug report in Eclipse Bugzilla : https://bugs.eclipse.org/bugs/enter_bug.cgi?product=Nebula

+Thank you for your support !

 # V1.0.8 is out